Colombia

 Award Profile

-The Fulbright English Teaching Assistant Program (ETA), in collaboration with the Ministry of National Education and ICETEX, will offer up to 60 Fulbright ETA awards for the 2025-2026 academic year in Colombia.
-The Fulbright ETA Program aims to strengthen English language instruction at Colombian Post-Secondary and/or Tertiary Education Institutions* by establishing the presence of native speakers.
-At the same time, U.S. participants benefit from the intensive cross-cultural interaction and international educational and/or research opportunities provided at the host institution.
+The Fulbright English Teaching Assistant Program (ETA), in partnership with ICETEX and Institutions of Higher Education in Colombia, will offer up to 25 Fulbright ETA awards for the 2027-2028 academic year in Colombia.
+The Fulbright ETA Program aims to strengthen the teaching of English in Colombia's post-secondary educational institutions through the presence of native speakers.
+At the same time, U.S. participants benefit from the intensive cross-cultural interaction and international academic and/or research opportunities offered at the host institution.

 Lessons and class activities may include but are not limited to:

-- Supporting English instructors in the classroom according to the Action Plan and Schedule agreed upon.
+- Supporting English instructors/professors in the classroom according to the agreed-upon Action Plan and Schedule upon arrival.

-- Designing and implementing projects that will support the improvement of communicative skills, according to the needs and resources of each of the Host Institutions.
+- Designing and implementing projects that will support improving communicative skills, according to the needs and resources of each Host institution.

 - Proposing or supporting activities that promote multiculturalism and cultural exchange.

-- Preparing students for international English exams such as the TOEFL or IELTS.
+- Preparing students for international English exams such as the TOEFL or IELTS, among others.

-- Tutoring students, administrative staff, and/or teachers in English, preparing classroom activities, and/or encouraging students to communicate in English.
+- Other activities may include, but are not limited to, tutoring students, administrative staff, and/or teachers in English, preparing classroom activities, and/or encouraging students to communicate in English.

-Also, grantees are required to engage in a social/volunteer project related to their personal, career, and/or educational interests (approximately 10 to 15 hours per week are to be spent on this project).
-They should keep in mind that these activities should be flexible concerning geographic location.
+Grantees are also required to engage in a community/social/volunteer project related to their personal, professional, and/or educational interests (approximately 10 to 15 hours per week).
+They should keep in mind that these activities should be geographically flexible.

 Grant Length